 Hydrangea arborescens

 Hydrangea arborescens, also known as smooth hydrangea, is a flowering shrub native to the USA.
 These low-maintenance plants grow naturally around moist streambanks or sloping hills.
 Most cultivars of Hydrangea arborescens have large white flowers, but some newer varieties have pink blooms.
-These shrubs are easy-to-grow, drought-tolerant, and naturally pest resistant.
+These shrubs are easy to grow, drought-tolerant, and naturally pest-resistant.

-Hydrangea arborescens: The basics
+Hydrangea arborescens basics

 Hydrangea arborescens is a species of hydrangea native to the eastern USA.
 This flowering deciduous shrub grows in the moist soil below deciduous trees, often alongside riverbanks where moisture is readily available.
 Hydrangea arborescens natural range extends from southern New York down to Florida, and over to Oklahoma and Kansas.

 There are quite a few different cultivars of Hydrangea arborescens to choose from.
 The most popular variety of Hydrangea arborescens is the ‘Annabelle’ hydrangea.
-The ‘Incrediball’ Hydrangea arborescens is also very popular, as are the ‘Invincibelle’ series.
+The ‘Incrediball’ Hydrangea arborescens is also very popular, as is the ‘Invincibelle’ series.
 Most Hydrangea arborescens cultivars have white flowers, but there are a few varieties with pink flowers (like ‘Invincibelle Blush’).

 Growing Hydrangea arborescens